james-card/NanoOs/docs/2025-XX-XX_User-Shell.md

 What was a huge deal, though, was the amount of code space that I was now consuming on the Nano.
 With all the bug fixes, I was now down to exactly three (3) bytes of program flash left.
 I still needed to support some additional system calls for things like reading input into the program and I literally had no space for logic to do that.
 Time to free up more space.

+The easiest way to do this was to just delete error messages.
+I will be the first to admit this is generally not a good idea, however (a) the areas that I needed to extend were unrelated to the error messages I deleted and (b) the places I deleted messages from had already been shown to be working fairly reliably by this point.
+So, out they go!
+That reclaimed about 1.5 KB.
+Enough to start with.

 To be continued...

 [Table of Contents](.)